 Master Most in Demand Skills Now !

 Self-service BI or Self-service Business Intelligence (SSBI) is an approach to data analytics, reporting, and visualization that enables users to generate easy-to-understand, intuitive, and actionable dashboards, almost instantaneously.

 The most striking feature of SSBI is the fact that users are not required to be adept at technical expertise when it comes to data reporting.
 Using available filters and data manipulation options, they can influence data as per their business needs and further create reports.
 There are two parts to Microsoft SSBI:

 - Power BI

-Learn more about Power BI in this insightful Power BI blog!
+Learn more about Power BI Business Intelligence Tools!

 A cloud-based data reporting and visualization tool, Power BI makes it possible for users to generate reports online.
 Once reports are generated, users can share them with their colleagues in their workplace.
 This aspect of Power BI makes it quite popular among business users.
 And therefore, Power BI is both an interesting and promising career option.

 6. Mention the important features of Power BI.